kihwanglee/beamer-kongju/README.md

 Introduction
 ------------

-This is an unofficial theme for the Korean TeX Users Group and the Korean TeX Society (http://www.ktug.org) presentations.
+This is an unofficial theme for the Korean TeX Users Group (KTUG) and the Korean TeX Society (KTS) presentations.
-This theme uses the color theme of beamer-erlangen except for the title page color.
-The main logo and watermark are replaced.
+This theme inherited the color theme of beamer-erlangen except for the title page color.
+The main logo and watermark are replaced with those of KTUG and KTS.
 Suggestions for alternative color themes are welcome.

 Installation